tardate/LittleModelArt/README.md

-# 133 Little Model Art Projects
+# 134 Little Model Art Projects

-> Latest addition:sparkles: [Bristol F.2b](./projects/RAF/Bristol/F2B/F2Bin72) - Building the Bristol F.2b in 1:72 scale.
-This is the venerable Airfix Vintage Classic from 1957!
+> Latest addition:sparkles: [Squadron Commander Lord Flasheart](./projects/RAF/LordFlasheart) - Woof!
+The legend of Squadron Leader The Lord Flasheart.
+An Elan13 Miniatures bust with a Fokker Dr.1 from Airfix.

 Just my personal collection of scale modelling, miniatures, and art projects.